lawlz/PSToThePeople/README.md

         * admincount=1 caveats
     * compare some user to group memberships
     * stale passwords or no password needed for [ADObjects](https://blogs.technet.microsoft.com/russellt/2016/05/26/passwd_notreqd/)
-4. Tickle Outlook to send mail
+4. Automate IR
-    * Incident Response, use case, code, and demo
+    * Tickle outlook, use case, code, and demo
 5. Show the Power of the Shell  <--time permitting
     * add-type to add custom types
         * dll load and call